Gambling on Tinder: What Are the Odds You'll Get a Match?

 Thanks, but no thanks.

-According to Nick Bilton the app to generates approximately 1 billion swipes / 12 million matches a day.
-Tinder’s official website shows a slightly , but I believe that has to do with PR too.
+According to Nick Bilton from the New York Times the app used to generate approximately 1 billion swipes / 12 million matches a day back in 2014.

 |New York Times||1,000,000,000||12,000,000|

-Provided that you can afford to spend up 90 minutes on Tinder every day, let’s do some math and let’s calculate how easy is to find a match.
+Provided that you can afford to spend up to 90 minutes on Tinder every day, I believe it's time to do some math and calculate how easy is to find the right Tinder match for you.

 The numbers we know: